alpianon/howdyadoc/reveal-md/bolzano_25aprile.md

 # Consenso Libero

-> The element “free” implies real choice and control for data subjects.
-As a general rule, the GDPR prescribes that if the data subject has no real choice, feels compelled to consent or will endure negative consequences if they do not consent, then consent **will not be valid**.
+> The element “*free*” <!--frag highlight-bold--> implies *real choice* <!--frag highlight-bold--> and control for data subjects.
+As a general rule, the GDPR
+> prescribes that if the data subject has no real choice, *feels compelled*<!--frag highlight-bold--> to consent or will endure
+*negative consequences*<!--frag highlight-bold--> if they do not consent, then consent *will not be valid*.<!--frag highlight-bold-->

 ----